denisw160/homebridge-hlsmartcontrol/README.md

 Make sure that your Homebridge configuration exists in your home (`~/.homebridge/config.json`).
 You found a sample under `test/homebridge/config.json`.

-## Watch For Changes and Build Automatically
+## Watch for changes and build automatically

 If you want to have your code compile automatically as you make changes, and restart Homebridge automatically between changes you can run: